aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 ![rancher-manager-services](/static/images/content/21-rancher-services.png)

-Next we will take a look at the application management feature of the Rancher Multi-Cluster Manager.
+Next we will take a look at the application management feature of the Rancher Manager.
 On the left menu, click on the **`Apps`** menu item.

 This is the Rancher App Catalog, which provides an interface for managing popular Kubernetes application via Helm Charts.
 You will likely recognize some of the popular products and projects.
 Developers can also add their own Helm Charts to the Rancher App Catalog so users and deployment teams can deploy them easily.